mazzasaverio/dagster-uv-docker-aws/README.md

 ## **Overview**

-Template to implement a pipeline using Dagster to extract text from PDF files, generate structured data using OpenAI's API, and store the results in a PostgreSQL database.
+Template to implement a pipeline using Dagster to extract text from PDF files, generate structured data using OpenAI's API, and store the results in a duckDB.
 The project is designed with scalability, modularity, and best practices in mind, making it suitable for both local development and cloud deployments.

+- Quindi primo step

 ---